ramesh-singh-20/array-list-data-structure/README.md

 Create a list data structure with following functions:

-1. Retrieve element at an index: Time complexity should be O(n).
+1. Retrieve an element at an index: Time complexity should be O(1).
-2. Insert element at an index:
+2. Insert an element at an index: Time complexity should be O(n).
-3. Update element at an index:
+3. Update an element at an index: Time complexity should be O(1).
-4. Delete element at an index:
+4. Delete an element at an index: Time complexity should be O(n).
-5. size of the list:
+5. size of the list: Time complexity should be O(1).
-6. check to see if list is empty:
+6. check to see if list is empty: Time complexity should be O(1).

 Make sure that this is a dynamic list and size adjusts automatically.